OntoLogX: Ontology-Guided Knowledge Graph Extraction from Cybersecurity Logs with Large Language Models: OntoLogX Framework Design

-In the generation step, OntoLogX employs a \gls{llm} to produce a \gls{kg} from each log event and its associated context.
+In the generation step, OntoLogX integrates a \gls{llm} to produce a \gls{kg} from each log event and its associated context.
 The model is also guided by the relevant \glspl{kg} retrieved in the previous step, which serve as few-shot examples.
 This combined input both anchors the model to the desired output structure and provides historical context from semantically and textually related logs, improving the coherence and utility of the generated graphs.
-The prompt used to instruct the \gls{llm} (\Cref{tab:main-prompt}) is designed to be model-agnostic, maximizing compatibility with a broad range of language models.
+The prompt used to instruct the \gls{llm} (see \Cref{lst:main-prompt} in the Appendix) is designed to be model-agnostic, maximizing compatibility with a broad range of language models.
 It comprises: (i) a clear role and task definition, (ii) detailed instructions grounded in the OntoLogX ontology, and (iii) a set of constraints and clarifications based on common failure patterns observed in early experiments, such as malformed URIs, incorrect predicate usage, and mismatched types.
 The expected ontology format is enforced through the use of the structured output schema shown in \Cref{fig:structured-output}.
-This format defines the required fields and their expected types, effectively serving as a strong constraint during generation and simplifying validation.
+This format defines the required fields and their expected types, effectively serving as a strong constraint during generation and simplifying validation. \ \Cref{lst:kg-example} provides an example of a generated KG in turtle format, converted from the structured output.

 A key advantage of using a \gls{llm} is its ability to generate high-quality \glspl{kg} without requiring domain-specific supervised training.
 By leveraging knowledge gained during pretraining, the model can infer implicit information, disambiguate vague or underspecified log entries, and normalize inconsistent terminology.
-These capabilities are particularly useful in cybersecurity logs, where entities and activities are often expressed in non-standard, abbreviated, or noisy forms.
-The generalization afforded by pretrained \glspl{llm} thus enables the system to handle heterogeneous sources and adapt to evolving logging formats.
+We argue that these capabilities are particularly useful for cybersecurity logs, where entities and activities are often expressed in non-standard, abbreviated, or noisy forms.
+The generalization afforded by pretrained \glspl{llm} enables the system to handle heterogeneous sources and adapt to evolving logging formats.